 Howdy!
 I'm Abner.
 You may have seen me traipsing around town, probably looking like I just came down from the mountains, and haven't had time to spiffen up my rough edges yet.
 You see, I spend a lot of time out there on Wild Side.1 I must have climbed every mountain from here to Fargone.
-My friend Vern Acular says I missed a couple, but if I did, I don't think they should count.
+My friend Vern Acular says I've missed a couple, but if that's true, I don't think they should count.
 No sense wandering all over creation looking for a mountain that doesn't want to be found.

-Anyway, Vern's a good person to take along if you find yourself on any kind of backcountry quest.
+Anyway, Vern's a bit hard to find, but he's a good person to take along if you find yourself on any kind of backcountry quest.
 He knows every rock and tree and fire-breathing beastie south of the sun.
-He's gotten me out of more scrapes than a spatula.
-Why, I remember the time he saved me from a five-legged catawampus ... but that's another story.
+He's gotten me out of more scrapes than a spatula, and you can read about some of our latest adventures in my book The Legend of Pedestrio.

 Jimmy Fingerbutton lives in town, but I've never seen him down at Elmer's.
 Matter of fact, I'm not even sure he eats.
 Maybe he invented some kind of gizmo that keeps him from getting hungry.
 I hope he doesn't ask me to test that one.
 Jimmy's inventions are always ingenious, but sometimes even the most groundbreaking gadgets just don't work out the way they looked on paper.